Joren-Vervoort/3D-House-Project/README.md

 - Make the project more general and user friendly
 - Add the "Nice-to-have features"
 - Add a small boarder around the x-axis and y-axis so all walls are included (sometimes walls are excluded at the boundary points of the polygon)
+- Add 'How does it work' to create more clarity to users